Image: ©Riccardo Banfi

 at THF Radio, Berlin

-Co-founder of Halloumi Connection, Yeddin is also committed to selecting, producing, and sharing unique voices and musical creations on THF Radio in Berlin, seeking to elevate distinct forms of expression and reveal scenes that build creative bridges.
+As co-founder of Halloumi Connection, Yeddin is dedicated to selecting and sharing unique voices and musical creations - from Tangier’s Gnawa music to live Cuban salsa on THF Radio in Berlin.
+Through this work, the collective means to elevate distinct forms of expression and reveals scenes that build creative bridges.

 The community radio, housed in the historic gatehouse of Tempelhof Airport, serves as a platform for residents, creators, musicians, and artistic initiatives, aiming to connect people and offer local artists a dynamic space for expression.

-The programme we propose amplifies a range of local and international voices by fluidly blending music and spoken word in a spontaneous, playful format.
+The programme amplifies a range of local and international artists by fluidly blending music and spoken word in a spontaneous, playful format.
 Tracks are mixed in a ping-pong style: one member cues a piece while another intuitively prepares the next, responding to the tempo and mood of the previous selection.

 This method cultivates a vivid sonic landscape where analog textures merge with digital experimentation, fostering genuine auditory encounters built on both harmony and contrast.